 A digital floor plan that visually maps out a restaurant’s table layout is another essential component of an effective table management system.
 The floor plan:

 This visual interface allows staff to quickly understand table statuses and customer seating patterns at a glance.
 Workers can then make better decisions about where to seat parties, distribute orders and assign themselves to certain tables or areas.
+An interactive digital floor plan offers these advantages over traditional paper floor plans:

 Order management

-Being able to take and manage customer orders efficiently is a key part of any table management system.
+Best Ways To Control Food Cost In A Restaurant Being able to take and manage customer orders efficiently is a key part of any table management system.
 Useful order management features include:

 With an integrated order management module, servers can: